 Youth Violence Prevention and Intervention

 Through programs like Peacemakers Alliance, administered by the Boys and Girls Clubs of Cleveland, we support crime prevention and conflict mediation for youth and young adults who are at risk of, victims of, or perpetrators of violence.
-Peacemakers partners with local hospitals and courts to intervene when youth are involved in violent or criminal acts and interrupts the cycle of violence through strategic gang outreach.
+Peacemakers partners with local hospitals and courts to intervene when youth are involved in violent or criminal acts, and it interrupts the cycle of violence through strategic gang outreach.

 Health and Social Services

-Promoting Access to Integrated Behavioral Healthcare
+Access to Integrated Behavioral Healthcare

 Through funding to groups like Frontline Services, the Cleveland Foundation has supported integrated, trauma-informed services to address the physical and behavioral health needs of Greater Cleveland’s most vulnerable individuals and families.